Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/8-boot-and-configuration.rst

 Meanwhile, the boot sequence continues on the APU and the images loaded can be understood from the messages appearing on the UART-0 terminal.
 The messages are highlighted in the following figure.

-The U-Boot then loads the Linux kernel and other images on the Arm Cortex-A53 APU in SMP mode.
+The U-Boot then loads Linux kernel and other images on the Arm Cortex-A53 APU in SMP mode.
 The terminal messages indicate when the
 U-Boot loads the kernel image.
 When the kernel starts up, a user interface prompt is shown in the target Linux OS.
 The kernel loading and starting sequence can be seen in the following figure.

 .. image:: ./media/image63.png